glassroom/heinsen_attention/README.md

 Download or copy a single file to your project directory: [heinsen_attention.py](heinsen_attention.py).

-The only dependencies are a recent version of [PyTorch](https://pytorch.org/) and [tqdm](https://tqdm.github.io/) (for displaying a token-generation progress bar in our sample generative language model).
+The only dependency is a recent version of [PyTorch](https://pytorch.org/).

 ### Usage